hai-gen2020/hai-gen2020.github.io/README.md

-**This workshop will be held both virtually and locally in Cambridge at IBM Research on March 17 East Coast time zone (EDT) starting 9 AM EDT.**
+**This workshop will be held virtually via WebEx on March 17 East Coast time zone (EDT) starting 9 AM EDT.**
 Use the [Time Zone Converter](https://www.timeanddate.com/worldclock/converter.html?iso=20200317T130000&p1=346&p2=43&p3=37&p4=248&p5=102&p6=7&p7=256) if in doubt.
 We changed to daylight savings time last weekend, i.e. we are EDT not EST.

 ### Agenda ###